 Our fees for probate will be calculated according to the value of the estate.

-The administration of an estate takes place after someone dies.
+The process of probate takes place after someone dies.
 If there is a will, the executor named in it is responsible for ensuring that the estate of the deceased is secure, assessing its value and paying any inheritance tax.

-The executor has responsibility for gathering and valuing all the assets, paying any outstanding debts and then distributing what is left according to the will.
+The executor has responsibility for estate administration, including gathering and valuing all the assets, paying any outstanding debts and then distributing what is left according to the will.